LeoBlanchette/articles/the_divine_accounting/README.md

 In Daniel: **20 x 600 = 12,000**
 In Revelation: **1,200 x 120 = 144,000**

+> **Note:**
-This isn't numerology.
-This multiplication reveals the reverse of Peres--the reassignment of what was divided.
+> This isn’t numerology.
+This multiplication represents the *reverse of Peres* — the restoration of what had been divided.
+> Since “divided” is past-tense (Upharsin), reversing it requires a future-facing action: multiplication.
+> That’s why *1200 × 120 = 144,000* is not mystic--it’s a faithful reversal of divine division into divine inheritance.

 These totals match Israel's structure: **12,000 x 12 = 144,000**, confirming that divine redistribution follows precise math.